-Applicants may earn points in the Transit Oriented Design scoring category by meeting the requirements under this Section 2.9(O) as applicable under Section 2.7(E).
-Insert Form 15 and other documentation described in this Section 2.9(O).
+Applicants may earn points in the Transit Oriented Design scoring category by meeting the requirements under this Section 2.9(O).
+Insert Form 15 and other documentation described in this Section 2.9(O)(1) - (2) to claim points in this scoring category.